raspberrypilearning/gbic-pair-programming-2/en/step_2.md

 If you are using Scratch online, teachers can set up a [Teacher Account](https://scratch.mit.edu/educators/faq) and then set up accounts for the pairs of pupils in their class.
 See the Units Overview, Section 4 for more details about the process.

---- task --- Read Section 4 of the Units Overview (link) and decide whether you will use the online or offline editor.
+--- task --- Read Section 4 of the [Units Overview](ncce.io/R2iy6p) and decide whether you will use the online or offline editor.
 If you do not already have Scratch 3 set up for your teaching, make sure you have downloaded it or set up a Teacher Account for online use.
 Set up online accounts or offline folders for saving pupils' work.

 --- /task ---